Tomahawk chop: Creation

-Controversy

-The usage of foam tomahawks led to criticism from Native American groups that it was "demeaning" to them and called for them to be banned.
-In response, the Braves' public relations director said that it was "a proud expression of unification and family".
-In preparation as a response to any potential ban, Braddy prepared to discuss deals with the Florida State University Seminoles, Kansas City Chiefs and Washington Redskins American football teams, as well as other universities with Native American mascots.

 Exeter Chiefs

 The English rugby team Exeter Chiefs adopted the name of "Chiefs" in 1999.
-In 2010 they started using the Tomahawk chop along with the war chant, following their promotion to the English Premiership.
+In 2010 they started using the Tomahawk chop along with the war chant, following their promotion to the Premiership Rugby.
 They use it as their walk out music at Sandy Park as well as a chant by their traveling fans during rugby matches elsewhere in the UK.

 In June 2020 a petition was launched by a group of Exeter Chiefs supporters calling for an end to the club's use of Native American imagery, including the Tomahawk chop.
 In August 2020, it was reported that BT Sport would not be including the "tomahawk chop chant" in its simulated crowd noises, during behind-closed-doors games played by the Exeter Chiefs and broadcast on the BT Sport platform.

 In 2022 Exeter Chiefs rebranded with a Celtic Iron Age Dumnonii Tribe club crest, dropping the controversial Native American crest.
 They also announced they would no longer play the Tomahawk Chop as their run out anthem from the 2022–23 season.
 However, in January 2023 the chant was sung by supporters and, according to reports on social media, played over stadium speakers.